denten-books/plain-text/0-intro.md

 of computing under the guidelines have failed to produce a learned public.
-This is evidenced by the frequent and urgent calls to digital literacy on the part of our leading intellectuals, educators, and politicians.[^ln-digitalliteracy] But instead of educating, the metaphor embodied a shortcut to learning.
-Once established, it continues to prevent users from literal engagement with computational realities.
+This is evidenced by the frequent and urgent calls to digital literacy on the part of our leading intellectuals, educators, and politicians.[^ln-digitalliteracy] But instead of educating, the preference for easy figurative tropes embodied a shortcut to knowledge.
+Once established, such shortcuts continue to prevent users from literal engagement with computational realities.
 Like Tolstoy's mindless dusting, life at the keyboard increasingly passes without reflection.
+Worse yet, the trope obscures forces of capital, governance, and control cloaked behind the innocuous figure.

 [^ln-digitalliteracy]: See for example @postman_technopoly:_1992;
 @negroponte_being_1995; @davidson_now_2011.

-Estrangement [*ostranenie*], sometimes also translated as "defamiliarization", was the formalist answer to the deadened metaphor.
-It was meant to "resurrect" the stale image and to recover the "experience of the making of the thing"[@shklovsky_voskreshenie_1914; @shklovksy_sborniki_1917, 8].
-The formalists applied defamiliarization in art, politics, and analysis alike [@jameson_prison-house_1972, 75-9; @boym_estrangement_1996;
+Estrangement [*ostranenie*], sometimes also translated as "defamiliarization", was the formalist answer to the ossified metaphor.
+Estrangement was meant to recover the experience of the making of the thing, to name it, and to describe it as if one encounters it for the first time [@shklovsky_voskreshenie_1914;
+@shklovksy_sborniki_1917, 8].
+The formalists found estrangement in art, politics, and analysis alike [@jameson_prison-house_1972, 75-9;
-@holquist_minding_2005].
-In art, estrangement proceeded through poetic
+@boym_estrangement_1996; @holquist_minding_2005].
+In art, estrangement
-experimentation: neologism, consonance, punning, or repetition, among other devices.
-Thus, the childlike repetition of the "a door ajar, a door ajar, a door ajar" brings attention to the etymological roots of the onomatopoetic "to jar" in the sense of "to emit a harsh  sound"; to the sense of the word as a vessel or a jar, which comes from the Arabic *jarrah*; and to "ajar" which although relates to the Old English *cyrr* or *cierr* in the meaning of "turn," as in "chore" or "a turn of work", was in fact in the eighteenth century confused with jar in the sense of "a harsh sound" to form the now rare "ajar" in the sense of "to be in a jarring state; out of harmony; at odds;
+proceeded through poetic experimentation: neologism, synecdoche, consonance, or repetition, among other devices.
+Thus, the childlike incantation "a door ajar" can evoke the etymological roots of the onomatopoetic "to jar" in the sense of "to emit a harsh  sound"; the sense of the word as a vessel or a jar, which comes from the Arabic *jarrah*; and to "ajar" which although relates to the Old English *cyrr* or *cierr* in the meaning of "turn," as in "chore" or "a turn of work", was in fact in the eighteenth century confused with jar in the sense of "a harsh sound" to form the now rare "ajar" in the sense of "to be in a jarring state; out of harmony; at odds; awry" [@_ajar_2015;
-awry" [@_ajar_2015; @_ajar_2015-1; @_jar_2015; @_jar_2015-1].
-In this way
+@_ajar_2015-1; @_jar_2015; @_jar_2015-1].
+In this way the initial parallelism
-estrangement through phonetic repetition first made nonsense of the word, but then sent us on an etymological excavation to rediscover unexpected confluences in the words' usage and origins.
+between two usually unrelated words, a door and ajar, first creates a novel analogy but then leads to renewed insight.
+Could the nonsensical *adoor* carry the semantic weight of an adverb?
+Is it a chore to turn a jar?
+The etymological excavation leads us to rediscover unexpected confluences in the words' usage and origins.

-Where estrangement in art could renew the word through near mystical, often trans-rational experience, in scholarly practice the formalists adopted a scientific stance towards the objects of their study.
-As in art, the formalist approach to analysis was to see how the thing is made.
-For example, in his influential essay on "How Gogol's *Overcoat* Was Made" Boris Eikhenbaum identified *skaz*, or the manner of speaking, as an organizing principle for the typically Gogolian narrative [@brik_poetika_1919, 151-67].
+Where estrangement in art could renew the word through suggestive, often trans-rational experience, in scholarly practice the formalists adopted a scientific stance towards the object of their study.
+Unlike the previous generation of critics who concentrated on the historical, biographical, and philosophical aspects of literary formation, the formalists wanted to reconstruct how the thing was made.
+For example, in his influential essay on "How Gogol's *Overcoat* Was Made" Boris Eikhenbaum identified *skaz*, or the manner of speaking, as an organizing principle for Gogogl's satirical narratives [@brik_poetika_1919, 151-67].
 What readers lost in having the joke explained to them, they gained in understanding of the genre.

 I take a similar approach in *Plain Text* by extending formal concerns with the mechanics of the literary "device" and "technique" to literary devices and